zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Crystal says, “That’s only the beginning.”
 The sheets, the pillows, the blankets – that’s just the beginning.
 “Oh,” she says, “feel these sh eets.
 No wonder they’re so soft.
 They have a very high thread count.”
 When you’r e buying bedding, especially sheets, the sheets are sometimes very high quality,  sometimes very low quality.
 The good sheets – the high quality ones h ave a high “thread count.”
 The “thread” are the strings of the fabric that make up  the sheet, and if there are a lot of these in a small area, then the quality is usu ally higher.
 It’s a better sheet if it has a high thread count.
 “Thread” also refers to , for example, when you have a piece of clothing and there’s a hole in it, you want to close that hole, you use thread – little, tiny, thin, long piece of fabric.
 Yo u also used thread if you are going to the doctor and having surgery and they put a h ole in your body, you’ll need surgical thread to close that.
 But here, we’re no t putting any holes in your body; we’re just buying some sheets!

 Xavier says, “Thread count?”
 He, of course, is a little con fused, as most men are – about many things, I should say!
 Crystal says, “You’ll nee d a fitted sheet, a flat sheet, and pillowcases.”
 A “fitted sheet” is a special kin d of sheet that has elastic in each corner.
 This is like a rubber band that helps kee p the sheet on the bed so that it stays on the bed; it doesn’t move around, it is tight on the bed.
 A “flat sheet” is a sheet that doesn’t have elastic in it; it’s a sheet that will move around easily.
 Some people put a fitted sheet and then, on t op of that, they’ll put a flat sheet, then, on top of that, they’ll put a blanket.
-Y ou go in between the fitted sheet and the flat sheet.
+You go in between the fitted sheet and the flat sheet.
 The flat sheet is especially use ful if the blanket is a little rough on your skin.

 Crystal says that Xavier will also need pillowcases.
 “Pillo wcases” are rectangular pieces of fabric that have an opening on one end, and yo u put the pillow inside of it, so it covers the pillow.
 It’s a “pillow cover,” we a lso could call it, but more commonly, a “pillowcase.”
 Then Crystal asks Xavier, “Did you  get a queen- or a king-size bed?”
 A queen bed is smaller than a king-sized b ed.
 Xavier says, “It’s a full-size bed,” which is smaller than a queen bed.
 T he things that you sleep on, called “mattresses,” come in different sizes; the king is the largest.
 Actually, larger than a king is what’s called a “California king.”
 I guess we people here in California need big beds – maybe because we’re so fat, I ’m not sure!